5 Questions to Ask a Financial Advisor

 It's no wonder so many investors shortcut the process, opting for recommendations from friends and family members with limited financial backgrounds.
 Nor should it come as a surprise that lesser advisors who happen to be strong salespeople can rake in clients, while skilled but less slick financial professionals toil in obscurity.

 People skills are important when it comes to getting financial help; financial matters are highly personal, so you need to have a basic comfort level with any individual you're entrusting to help you out.
 But you also need to conduct due diligence before signing on with an advisor.
 The process can be broken down into two, rather manageable, steps.
-The first, which I addressed last week, involves taking stock of your needs in the realm of advice consumption.
-The second step, which I’ll focus on today, is to take what you just learned about your own needs and goals to identify an advisor who can help you meet them.
+The first involves taking stock of your needs in the realm of advice consumption: What are you really looking for?
+The second step, which I'll focus on today, is to take what you just learned about your own needs and goals to identify an advisor who can help you meet them.

 This is one of the first forks in the road that investors will encounter when surveying the universe of financial advisors: There are wealth managers/investment advisors, and there are financial planners.